Gospel of Grace Ministries

 Liberty of Conscience

-Since the elect, after having been Justified freely by the merit of Christ's righteousness graciously imputed to their account, they are then considered to have a cleansed conscience.
-They believe and understand the gospel of God's free and sovereign grace in Christ, as explained throughout this written confession of faith.
+Since the elect, after having been justified freely by the merit of Christ's righteousness graciously imputed to their account, are then considered to have a cleansed conscience.
+They believe and understand the Gospel of God's free and sovereign Grace in Christ, as explained throughout this written Confession of Faith.

-Liberty of conscience is God's gift to His people (believers).
-God prompts believers to exercise that gift under the guidance of the Holy Spirit in a Christ-centered way, with the word of God as the basis.
+Liberty of Conscience is God's gift to His people (believers).
+God alone prompts believers to exercise that gift under the guidance of the Holy Spirit in a Christ-centered way, with the word of God as the basis.

 It is Biblical teaching that Christ is King alone over conscience.
-We teach liberty of conscience, under Christ, with boldness, defending that liberty of conscience belongs to God's people who believe His gospel.
+We teach the Liberty of Conscience, under Christ, with boldness, defending that Liberty of Conscience belongs to God's people who believe His Gospel as well as being endowed with the God-given right to express it as such.

-Every individual believer is an person responsible only ultimately to God in matters of conscience for practicing their beliefs (faith), - not to the Government officials such as International, Federal, State, City, County employees, not the public school system, not to denominations, not health officials, not public policy or trends, etc. and all this in consistency with the word of God as it pertains to the glory of God in all things.
+Every individual believer is a person responsible only ultimately to God in matters of conscience for practicing their beliefs (faith), - not to the Government officials such as International, Federal, State, City, County employees, not the public school system, not to Denominations, not Health Officials, not public policy or trends, etc., and all this in consistency with the word of God as it pertains to the glory of God in all things.
 True faith is only God-given and free.

 The word of God teaches believers that their bodies are a “…temple of the Holy Ghost” (1 Cor 6:19).
 God’s Word also teaches His people to “glorify God in your body and in your spirit, which are God's” (1 Cor 6:20).

-Having health, or medical practices, mandates, rules, etc. forced on individuals who have liberty in their God-given faith, would be a direct violation of the right of conscience of our members.
-The Bible teaches we are born with the work of the law written in their hearts, and their conscience will convict them of right and wrong (Rom 2:15).
+Having health or medical practices, mandates, rules, etc. forced on individuals who have liberty in their God-given faith would be a direct violation of the right of conscience of our members.
+The Bible teaches we are born with the work of the law written in our hearts, and conscience will convict us of right and wrong (Rom 2:15).